Giga4byte/Networking-Lab/README.md

   iii) You need to specify routing and host information for the network interfaces

 #### b) Familiarise the Linux Networking Commands:
-  ● Ping
+  - Ping
-  ● Ifconfig
+  - Ifconfig
-  ● Traceroute
+  - Traceroute
-  ● Netstat
+  - Netstat
-  ● Nslookup
+  - Nslookup
-  ● Route
+  - Route
-  ● Host
+  - Host
-  ● Iwconfig
+  - Iwconfig
-  ● Hostname
+  - Hostname
-  ● nload
+  - nload
 Study the above commands and identify the suitable command from the above list for performing the following:
-  i) Test whether “Google” is up and accessible ii) Send 5 messages of buffer size 1000 bytes to any URL. iii) List all UDP Sockets. iv) Print the IP address details of the google.com
+  - Test whether “Google” is up and accessible.
+  - Send 5 messages of buffer size 1000 bytes to any URL.
+  - List all UDP Sockets.
+  - Print the IP address details of the google.com.
-  v) Display the hostname of your computer.
+  - Display the hostname of your computer.

 ### Day 2.
 #### Familiarize and understand the use and functioning of system calls used for network programming in Linux.

-i) Process management: Write a C program to implement fork, exec, getpid, exit and wait system calls. ii)Directory management: Write a C program using opendir, readdir and closedir system calls. iii)File Management: Write a C program for copying a file into another using I/O system call.
+  - Process management: Write a C program to implement fork, exec, getpid, exit and wait system calls.
+  - Directory management: Write a C program using opendir, readdir and closedir system calls.
+  - File Management: Write a C program for copying a file into another using I/O system call.

 ### Day 3.
 ### Implement client-server communication using socket programming and TCP as transport layer protocol in C.